david-yu/kustomize-consul-k8s/README.md

 1. Edit `kustomization.yaml` to add patches for each kind you would like to apply a patch to.
 Ensure that the patch file includes the patch to add a lablel.

+1. Install Consul K8s with the `--post-renderer` flag applied.
 ```
 helm install consul-deployment hashicorp/consul --version "0.35.0" --create-namespace -n consul -f ./server-config.yaml --post-renderer ./kustomize-postrenderer.sh
 ```